They have not done so since. I am very happy about that.

 October 27, 1973: Jason Michael Johnson is born in Santa Barbara, California.
 The pitcher has had some terrible luck: He was a member of the original 1998 Tampa Bay Devil Rays; he was traded away by the Detroit Tigers (2005-06) and the Cleveland Indians (2006-07) the seasons before each reached their next Playoff berths; he played for the Boston Red Sox in 2006, the one season between 2002 and 2010 that they did not make the Playoffs; he pitched for the Los Angeles Dodgers in their NL Western Division Championship season of 2008 but did not appear in the Playoffs; and was injured throughout 2009, resulting in his release by the Yankees.

 October 27, 1978: Sergei Viktorovich Samsonov is born in Moscow.
 A longtime left wing for the Boston Bruins, he came very close to winning the Stanley Cup in 2006, when his Edmonton Oilers fell to the Carolina Hurricanes in 7 games.
-He is now a scout for the Hurricanes.
+Although he has not played since 2011, he has not officially retired.
+At 36, he could come back.

-October 27, 1984: Brayden Tyler Quinn is born in Dublin, Ohio, a suburb of Columbus.
+October 27, 1984, 30 years ago: Brayden Tyler Quinn is born in Dublin, Ohio, a suburb of Columbus.
 Though with a name like Brady Quinn and coming from a town named Dublin, it's not surprising that the quarterback spurned Ohio State for Notre Dame, the Fighting Irish.
-An All-American, he is now a color commentator for The NFL on Fox.
-He's married to gymnast Alicia Sacramone.
+An All-American, he is now a color commentator for The NFL on Fox, having been released by the Miami Dolphins during the preseason for this year's NFL season.

 Also on this day, Kelly Michelle Lee Osbourne is born in the Westminster section of London.
 The singer and actress (who is probably not partially named for actress Michelle Lee) is not actively involved in sports in any way, but her father, a singer of some renown, is a native of Birmingham, England, and a big fan of that city's Aston Villa F.C.
 But her brother Jack roots for arch-rival Birmingham City F.C.